AtkiaNamey35/Speech-Emotion-Recognition/README.md

-Python code for Speech Emotion Recognition using cochleagram feature from Bangla audio samples(augmented and non-augmented).
+Python code for Speech Emotion Recognition using cochleagram feature from BanglaSER dataset.
-BanglaSER dataset provided the samples.
+Hybrid CNN-GRU network with a self-attention mechanism is used.
+Code for both augmented and non-augmented samples are included.
-This work is represented in ICEEICT, 2024
+This work has been represented in ICEEICT,2024.